TritonDataCenter/triton-cmon/docs/INSTALLING.md

 You'll get two files, `cmon-<account>-key.pem` and `cmon-<account>-cert.pem`.
 The account used will be the one specified in your profile.

-This key pair can be used with any Triton Data Center that shares the same UFDS database.
+This key pair can be used with any Triton DataCenter that shares the same UFDS database.

 ### Test your Certificate / Endpoint